echo3/echo3chart/resource/readme.txt

 /SourceCode         - Provides the source code of the framework.

-/BinaryLibraries    - Provides binary versions of the Echo File Transfer libraries.
+/BinaryLibraries    - Provides binary versions of the Echo Chart libraries.

 /BinaryApplications - Contains binary test and example applications,
                       packages as Web Archives (WAR files).